shafiqninaba/masked_facial_recognition/README.md

 The modelling process is still undergoing experimentation.
 Other methods to improve the model's performance, such as transfer learning, will also be explored.

 ***
-## Web Application features
+## Web Application Features
 This section demonstrates the features of the web application.

 ### Upload
 Users can upload a new identity into the system.
-The camera will capture 11 images in a quick succession of 0.5s interval and check whether there is a face detected in each image.
+The camera will capture 11 images in a quick succession of 0.5s intervals and check whether there is a face detected in each image.
 The user can then enter their identity and the images will be uploaded into the database, preprocessed, augmented with a mask and the model will then be retrained with the new identity.

 ![alt text](images/upload.jpg "Upload Demonstration") <br>
 _Uploading a new identity to the system_

 ### Database
-Users can view the images of the identities in the database here.
+Users can view the images of the identities in the database.
 ![alt text](images/database.jpg "Database Demonstration") <br>
 _View the images of the different identities in the database_